ikarienator/study-notes/statistical-mechanics-02.md

 $$ \beta = \frac{\mathrm dS}{\mathrm d\mathscr E} $$

 This means that $\beta$ has a specific physical meaning.
-It equals to the amount of maximum entropy increases when you put put more energy in it.
+It equals to the amount of maximum entropy increases when you put more energy in it.
 From thermodynamics, we know that $\beta$ is the inverse temperature $1/(K_BT)$, where $K_B$ is Boltzmann's constant.

 [< Prev](read.php?page=statistical-mechanics-01)